The scattering amplitude of stringy hadrons I: Strings with opposite charges on their endpoints: Introduction

 \item Since we are interested in the interaction of real neutral hadrons like neutrons or $\rho^0$ with electromagnetic background and their scattering amplitude we have to consider the strings in the non-critical four dimensions.
 We address this following \cite{Hellerman:2017upi} using the effective string theory approach of Polchinski and Strominger \cite{Polchinski:1991ax}.

 \item In the effective string theory approach one expands around a classical solution that has a string length much larger than the string scale.
 We show how the long string expansion around the rotating string reproduces the same spectrum as the critical theory.
-To do so we show how one can deal with divergences at folding points, at least one of which is always present for the rotating string in a magnetic field. \end{itemize}

-Our results are in accordance with and complement several previous investigations of the system in particular: the dynamics of open strings in EM background \cite{Nesterenko:1989pz}, spacetime non-commutativity \cite{Seiberg:2000ms}, non-commutative SYM \cite{Russo:2000zb}, holographic description \cite{Hashimoto:1999ut}, a saddle point type of determination of the scattering amplitude \cite{Sever:2009xu} and others.
+To do so we show how one can deal with divergences at folding points, at least one of which is always present for the rotating string in a magnetic field. \end{itemize} Our results are in accordance with and complement several previous investigations of the system in particular: the dynamics of open strings in EM background \cite{Nesterenko:1989pz}, spacetime non-commutativity \cite{Seiberg:2000ms}, non-commutative SYM \cite{Russo:2000zb}, holographic description \cite{Hashimoto:1999ut}, a saddle point type of determination of the scattering amplitude \cite{Sever:2009xu} and others.

 The paper is organized as follows: In the next subsection we describe hadrons, both mesons and baryons, as charged strings in holography and HISH.
 In section \ref{sec:action} we write down the various forms one can have for the action and the corresponding equations of motion.
-Section \ref{sec:symmetries} is devoted to the symmetries of the system and the corresponding conserved currents and charges.
-In particular we spell out the reparametrization and Weyl invariance of the worldsheet, the invariance under target spacetime Poincar\'e transformation and the gauge invariance.
-In section \ref{sec:general} we present the general solutions of the equations of motion including certain specific examples.
+In section \ref{sec:symmetries} we write symmetries and conserved currents and charges of the system.
+In section \ref{sec:modeexp} we present the general solutions of the equations of motion and its mode expansion.
 In the next section \ref{sec:classical} we write down explicitly some classical solutions of the equations of motion, in particular a rotating folded string in magnetic field with or without massive endpoints and stretched strings in electric field.
 In section \ref{sec:canonical} we canonically quantize the system.
 We determine the non-commutative nature of the zero mode coordinates and we determine the spectrum and compute the intercept of the system.

 In section \ref{sec:OPE} we work out the operator product expansion of the target spacetime coordinates of the string both in the bulk and on the boundary of the worldsheet.
 Section \ref{sec:EMtensor} is devoted to the determination of the vertex operator.
 For that purpose we work out the quantum energy momentum tensor on the boundary.
 Using this vertex operator we compute in section \ref{sec:scattering} the scattering amplitude.
 We show that it takes the form of a modified Veneziano amplitude that incorporates the modified spacetime metric and the non-commutativity parameters.
 We also determine certain phenomenological implications of the scattering amplitude.